nimafanniasl/py_youtube_to_telegram/README.md

 ```
 ------------------

-- But If you don't want to install this tool and want it to run directly, run these commands:
+- But If you don't want to install this tool and want it to run directly, run these command:
 ```
 sudo sh -c "$(curl -fsSL https://raw.githubusercontent.com/nimafanniasl/py_youtube_to_telegram/main/installer/download.sh)"
 ```